 Digital Accessibility Terminology

 If you're new to digital accessibility, learning the basic terms is a great place to start.
-This guide introduces common words and acronyms related to digital accessibility.
+This guide introduces common words and acronyms used in digital accessibility.
 Expand a term to see its definition.